 Copy Editors

-Despite professors halting business as usual in class after the election this year, offering snacks and white women tears instead, there has been no mention of our 12 peers who Pomona College suspended, the countless Scripps students banned from Pomona’s Campus, or even the Motley getting shut down for a month — despite how it is affecting our daily lives.
+Despite professors halting business as usual in class after the election this year, offering snacks and white women tears instead, there has been minimal mention of our 12 peers who Pomona College suspended, the countless Scripps students banned from Pomona’s campus, or even The Motley getting shut down for a month — despite how it is affecting our daily lives.

 The problem begins with the major’s distribution requirements.
 As an English major and Asian American Studies minor, my academic interest lies in ethnic studies literature classes — classes that fulfill none of my major requirements outside of electives.

-Instead, English majors are required to take two British and one American literature class on top of the two introductory British and American literature courses.
-The requirements stipulate that the British literature classes fall before 1800 and after 1800, limiting students to classes that primarily teach white authors and critics due to the popular canon of the time.
+Instead, English majors on the critical track are required to take two British and one American literature class on top of the two introductory British and American literature courses.
+The two additional British literature classes must include one class before 1800 and one class after 1800, limiting students to learning about primarily white authors and critics.

-Similarly, the one American literature class requirement must be before 1900, which automatically excludes most ethnic studies literature classes as they tend to teach texts written during the 21st century.
+Similarly, the one American literature class requirement for students on the critical track must be before 1900, which automatically excludes most ethnic studies literature classes as they tend to teach texts written during the 21st century.
 Constrictive requirements prevent the average English major from venturing outside of the predominantly white canon and exclude students of color from reading and critically analyzing texts written by those marginalized by the white patriarchal canon.

 The stipulation of the pre-1900 time period for the American literature requirement also forces students to take classes that often repeat texts included in the required introductory Readings in American Literature class.

 Additionally, there is usually only one global Anglophone class offered at Scripps every school year, where most of the class demographic, along with the professor, are white.
-This semester the global Anglophone class I’m taking was one that I was highly anticipating, as I was excited to read literature that was out of the scope of the ordinarily white American and British authors I had to contend with in earlier semesters.
-While I did find genuine enjoyment in much of the syllabus, the class atmosphere left something to be desired entirely.
-Over the course of the semester, it became harder and harder to engage in fruitful conversation with my peers who found it difficult to engage with literature outside of their frame of reference.
+I was highly anticipating reading literature beyond the scope of the ordinary white American and British authors I usually had to contend with in the global Anglophone class I’m taking this semester.
+While I did find genuine enjoyment in much of the syllabus, the class atmosphere left something to be desired.
+Over the course of the semester, it became harder and harder to engage in fruitful conversation with my peers who struggled to engage with literature outside of their frame of reference.

-Last semester, both of us had a literary theory class and an ethnic studies class back to back, leading to some laughable tone switches as we speed walked from a predominantly white class that only got let out fifteen minutes early the one day we discussed Edward Said’s theory of “Orientalism” to a class full of South Asians that asserted that the question of Palestine and Orientalism is central to the field of Asian American studies.
+Last semester, both of us had a literary theory class and an ethnic studies class back to back, leading to some laughable tone switches as we speed-walked from a predominantly white class, that only got let out 15 minutes early the one day we discussed Edward Said’s theory of Orientalism, to a class full of South Asians that asserted that the question of Palestine and Orientalism is central to the field of Asian American studies.

-This problem is compounded by the fact that six out of seven English professors are white, making an already white-dominated major and subject matter much more exclusive for students of color to engage in.
+This problem is compounded by the fact that six out of eight English professors are white — with one of the two professors of color currently serving as Associate Dean of Faculty and not teaching any classes — making an already white-dominated major and subject matter feel even more exclusionary for students of color.

 Change is not difficult.
 We aren’t beholden to a Eurocentric canon that loses relevance, even in academia, every passing year.
 We can look to other 5C English departments that don’t force students to abide by strict time period requirements, allowing for more flexibility within the major.